tonydelanuez/pytest-test-marker/README.md

 via YAML/JSON.
 You can use this tool to mark individual test functions, classes, or entire modules with a custom pytest marker.

+Rather than wrapping individual functions or classes with the @pytest.mark.foo decorator, declare your markers alongside of your code for easy updating / keeping track of large lists of markers.

 ## Usage: